Gaumee Salaam

 "Gaumee Salaam" (ޤައުމީ ސަލާމް, /dv/; lit.
 'National Salute') is the national anthem of the Maldives.
 The lyrics were written by Mohamed Jameel Didi in 1948, and the melody was composed by Sri Lankan maestro Pandit Amaradeva in 1972.

-"Gaumee salaam" is a declaration of national unity, the Islamic faith, the victory of historic battles, and an homage to the heroes who fell defending the nation.
-It also wishes further development on the country, while paying respect to the country's leaders.
+"Gaumee Salaam" declares national unity and Islam, and pays tribute to historic military victories and military deaths for the country.
+It also wishes further development on the country while paying respect to national leaders.

 History

 Until 1948, a melody without lyrics called the Salaamathi was performed by a royal band on state occasions at the Etherekoilu, the residence of the Sultan.
 Soon after, it was decided that the Salaamathi needed lyrics accompanied by a new melody.
 The lyrics were written by a young poet and later chief justice, Mohamed Jameel Didi.

 Jameel Didi wrote the words for the new Salaamathi bearing in mind the influence of Urdu poetry during the time, closely imitating its style and also furnishing his work with words borrowed from Arabic.
 Afterwards, Jameel Didi began looking for a tune to accompany his poem when he heard the noon chime ("Auld Lang Syne") of his uncle's clock.
 The tune was adopted to the lyrics, and the new Salaamathi was complete.

 Throughout the 1950s and 1960s, Maldivians became more aware of the importance of a national anthem, and in 1972, shortly before the Maldives was visited by Queen Elizabeth II, the government hastily commissioned Sri Lankan maestro W. D. Amaradeva for a new melody for the anthem.
 The original lyrics were retained, with a few changes to emphasise the fact that Maldives had been a republic since 1968.
 As of 2022, this version of the anthem has survived without any modifications.